AnshSareen/HYBRID-FILE-COMPRESSION/README.md

 > 📈 Check the following visuals for more insights:
 - `output1.png` – Size comparison
-- `output2.png` – Compression process flowchart or ratio visualization
+- `output2.png` – ratio visualization

 ---